 Snow on the River also received its staged, multimedia world premiere with Suzhou Symphony Orchestra and zhonghu (alto erhu).
 The performance was broadcast worldwide as CCTV 4’s 2021 Lunar New Year production.
 Set to text by a poet in exile, Cynthia’s piece conveys isolation and loneliness, familiar themes during the pandemic.

-In 2022, ROCO world premiered Cynthia’s In A Blink of An Eye, which celebrates the wondrous, though ephemeral, nature of life.
-One life, even if short-lived, can impact others in extraordinary ways.
-This work is inspired by Chinese-American Iris Chang’s words: “You as ONE individual can change millions of lives.
-Think big.”
-The same year, Wear Yellow Proudly presented Cynthia’s Six Gupta Songs at an event celebrating Asian women on the anniversary of the Atlanta shootings and International Women’s Day.
+In 2022, Wear Yellow Proudly presented Cynthia’s Six Gupta Songs at an event celebrating Asian women on the anniversary of the Atlanta shootings and International Women’s Day.

-In 2021, Cynthia’s Unity in Diversity for chorus and orchestra received its world premiere.
+In 2021, Cynthia’s Unity in Diversity for chorus and orchestra received its world premiere by Assabet Valley Mastersingers.
 Featuring texts by Sara Teasdale (first woman to win a Pulitzer Poetry Prize), Bengali writer Rabindranath Tagore (first Asian to win a Nobel Prize), and William Wordsworth, Unity in Diversity embraces humanitarian and environmental themes.

 In 2016, No Guarantees, a musical comedy by Cynthia with librettist Richard Aellen, won funding from OPERA America’s Opera Grants for Female Composers program, supported by the Virginia B. Toulmin Foundation.
 In 2018, it received sold-out performances by University of Nevada’s Opera Theater Workshop and Nevada Conservatory Theatre.